exwm/yt_clipper/readme.md

    - By default the `Title Suffix` is the YouTube video ID in square brackets (e.g., \[Bey4XXJAqS8\]).
    - The `Title Suffix` is used for the name of the folder containing all generated webms.

-**Shift+W:** Open additional settings when the global settings editor or a marker pair editor is open.
+**Shift+W:** Open additional encoding settings when the global settings editor or a marker pair editor is open.

 - Settings left blank with a placeholder of `Auto` will be automatically calculated based on the input video bitrate and other video properties.
 This is the recommended default.
 - Marker pair settings are overrides that if set will override the global value for that marker pair only.